How Can You Use Brand24 for Nonprofit Marketing

 PDF reports are very useful when you need to present the collected data in a way that is clear and pleasing to the eye.
 As a member of a nonprofit organization, you can provide your superiors with such summaries on an ongoing basis.
 This is a great way to quickly overview your social monitoring data.
 In addition, all PDF reports can be customized with different logos and colors.

-Media monitoring is also valuable for brand crises and for overall marketing in your nonprofit ogranization.
+Media monitoring is also valuable for your organization’s brand crises and overall nonprofit marketing.
 Charitable organizations are often more vulnerable to this state of affairs due to their embrace of political, social, and religious themes.

 As an analogy to strengthening the organization’s awareness itself, tool functions are helpful here, such as: